-3. While holding the generator down with one hand, firmly grasp the recoil starter handle with your other hand and pull it slowly until you feel increased resistance.
-At this point, pull it briskly up and away from the generator (see Figure 8).
-Do not allow the starter handle to snap back against the engine but instead return it gently to prevent starter damage.
-Do not allow the starter cord to rub against other parts of the generator.
+Firmly grasp the recoil starter handle with your hand and pull it slowly until you feel increased resistance.
+At this point, pull it briskly up and away from the generator (see Figure 11).
+Do not allow the starter handle to snap back against the engine, instead return it gently to prevent starter damage.
+Do not allow starter cord to rub against other parts of the generator.

-Figure 8 Recoil Starter Handle Operation
+Figure 11 Recoil Starter Handle Operation